French Bulldog Dachshund Mix: France and Germany United

 What every dog needs is to have their teeth cleaned as often as possible.
 Smaller breeds can develop dental problems, so brushing regularly can help in prevention.
 Gums are not less important, so introduce any of the top 10 dog dental chews to stay on the safe side.

 You will have to take care of the nails as well.
 If you are not handy with the clippers, take your baby to a nice beauty parlor.
-Although bathing is not required too often, if your doggy inherits the Dachshund hunting tendencies, they might get filthy once in a while.
-In that case, just be patient and get a good all-natural dog shampoo.
+Although bathing is not required too often, if your dog inherits the Dachshund hunting tendencies, it might get filthy once in a while.
+In that case, be patient and get a good all-natural dog shampoo.

 Brushing frequency | Brushes for the French Bulldog Dachshund Mix |